 Governance, migration and local economic growth in small urban centres

-Small urban centres play an increasingly important role in rapidly urbanizing nations.
-Large ‘urbanizing’ villages can be engines of agriculture-based economic growth for their surrounding region, while international migrants' remittances invested in construction and businesses outside the large cities attract internal migrants and contribute to processes of urbanisation.
+Small urban centres play an increasingly important role in rapidly urbanising nations.
+They can contribute to local economic growth and development.
+International migrants' remittances invested in construction and businesses outside the large cities attract internal migrants, and further contribute to processes of urbanisation.

 Migration, mobility and climate change

 This is an area of concern for the policy and research communities, and one where we need more evidence.
 We know that environmental change is likely to become an increasingly important factor in the distribution and mobility of people, but it is not the only one and in many cases it is not the most significant.

 Our work aims to gather detailed information on the duration, destination and composition of various migrant flows – this is how we will be able to make sure that policies are fair and are addressing the impacts of climate change in the most effective ways.

 This topic is explored in an article in Environment and Urbanization and in working papers on case studies in Senegal and Bolivia.
 The summary paper 'Not only climate change: mobility, vulnerability and socio-economic transformations in environmentally fragile areas in Bolivia, Senegal and Tanzania' draws on these two case studies and on work in Tanzania.

 Between 2012 and 2016 IIED was a partner in the Rurban Africa project led by the University of Copenhagen on the links between cities and rural areas in Ghana, Cameroon and Tanzania.